Events and activities will take place nationally from 2014 to 2018 to commemorate this historic event and pay respect to

 Tickets £7 from the Library or online at www.hertfordshire.gov.uk/libraries

 Following the display of ceramic Remembrance Poppies made by pupils from Haileybury Turnford School on the Cheshunt Old Pond roundabout in 2016, the project was expanded for 2017.
 A total of 1,300 poppies were produced in 2017 by pupils at Broxbourne School, Goffs School (pictured right), Haileybury Turnford, the John Warner School, St Mary’s C.of E. High School, Brookland Infants, Brookland Junior, Flamstead End Primary, Forres Primary, Goffs Oak Primary, Roselands Primary and by children attending the Borough’s Kidz Klub playscheme.
 The poppies were displayed over the Remembrance Day weekend.
 More information is available here

-World War One commemorative benches were installed in December 2017 at Cheshunt Park, Old Highway and in January 2018 at Goffs Oak, to complement those previously installed at Barclay Park and Cedars Park.
+World War One commemorative benches were installed in December 2017 at Cheshunt Park and Old Highway, and in January 2018 at Goffs Oak, to complement those previously installed at Barclay Park and Cedars Park.

 The Stephen Warner Diaries

 Lowewood Museum has a collection of diaries written by Stephen Warner, the great grandson of John Warner of Hoddesdon.
 During the War, Stephen served initially as a Private in the Royal Army Medical Corps, but after a time there he felt that he could not let others bear the brunt of the battle and so became 2nd Lieutenant in the 9th Battalion Essex Regiment where he was served with distinction and was awarded the Military Cross.
 The diaries which are part of the Museum’s collection provide an insight into an individual’s experience of the First World War.
 For the first time these diaries will be shared online

 based around Stephen Warner’s experiences will be held at Lowewood Museum from 19 May 2018 to 22 September 2018.